Guide

 Click + Add funnel step, choose Exposure, select your experiment in the dropdown, and click Add.

-Now you'll see the total number of users exposed to the Control and Test groups.
+You'll see the total number of users exposed to the Control and Test groups during the selected time range.

 Click the + button to the right of the first step, choose Event, select your conversion event in the dropdown, and click Add.

-• Number of users who completed the conversion event
+Number of those users who completed the conversion event during the selected time range

 Click Save so you can revisit this funnel and share it with your team.